informalsystems/hermes/docs/architecture/architecture.md

 ### `proto`

+Depends on the `proto-compiler` crate's generated proto files.

 Consists of protobuf-generated Rust types which are necessary for interacting with the Cosmos SDK.
 Also contains client and server methods that the relayer library includes for accessing the gRPC calls of a chain.

 ### `proto-compiler`